cs6006/cs6006.github.io/content/blog/second.md

 +++

 Little kids use computers all the time.
-Increasingly early in their schooling, they also learn how to code.
+Increasingly early in their schooling, they also learn how to write code.
-However, is writing code on a computer the best way to teach computing?
-I think not.
+However, learning about computing entails more than just learning to code.

+Jumping straight into code has its drawbacks.
 A first attempt at writing code is often frustrating because the computer feels like an obtuse, unreasonable entity that just does things a certain way.
 Because it wants to; because it can.
-Memorize it and deal with it.
+The best one can do is to memorize this behavior and deal with it.
 At worst, the computer becomes the adversary.
 At best, it becomes an eccentric and unreliable teammate with whom we have somehow learned to collaborate.

+[Computational thinking](https://www.cs.cmu.edu/~15110-s13/Wing06-ct.pdf), a cool new idea from Jeannette Wing, argues that people need to understand how a computer thinks, what compels it, and what limits it.
-I think kids need to understand, even empathize with, a computer before they begin to code.
+I think it's possible, and worthwhile, to introduce these ideas to our youngest students, even before they learn to code.
-Why does a computer do things the way it does?
-What compels it, and what limits it?
-Some of these ideas are captured by the term [computational thinking](https://www.cs.cmu.edu/~15110-s13/Wing06-ct.pdf), due to Jeannette Wing.
+I have a fun idea for how to introduce the concept of binary numbers to first-graders in a way that is interactive, physically embodied, and exciting for kids.
-In a series of four lessons, I taught twenty first-graders at [Beverly J Martin Elementary](https://www.ithacacityschools.org/bjm) to think computationally.
+I executed these ideas over a series of four lessons at [Beverly J Martin Elementary](https://www.ithacacityschools.org/bjm), and this is my lesson plan.